Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Requires every law enforcement agency to adopt written procedures before operating a drone, including FAA authorization, trained personnel, public-purpose flights only, auditable records, and community involvement.
+Requires every law enforcement agency to adopt written procedures before operating a drone, including FAA authorization, trained personnel, public-purpose flights only, auditable records, and community involvement requirements.

-Effective: Jan 1, 2014Evidence suppression for noncompliance; failure to follow procedures may result in evidence being inadmissible in court.
+Effective: Jan 1, 2014Evidence suppression for noncompliance; potential exclusion of illegally obtained evidence

 View source